-- 9.1 The "Team World Champions " will be the best 3 crews of a country team, having the highest number of points compared to all other groups of 3 crews from each other country. - 9.2 The "Overall World Champions" will be the crew having the highest score of all other crews.The "Female Champions" will be the all-female crew having the highest score of all other female crews. - 9.3 Event Champions in Events (1 to 5) are determined by the highest number of points obtained in each of these events. - 9.4 There will be an award for the pilot with the highest overall score where this pilot has less than 250 hours total time, nominated "Best Novice Pilot ". - 9.5 Medals and Diplomas must be purchased by the Organizer from FAI.
+- 9.1 The "Team World Champions" will be the best 3 crews of a country team, having the highest number of points compared to all other groups of 3 crews from each other country. - 9.2 The "Overall World Champions" will be the crew having the highest score of all other crews.The "Female Champions" will be the all-female crew having the highest score of - 9.3 Event Champions in Events (1 to 5) are determined by the highest number of points obtained in each of these events. - 9.4 The pilot with the highest overall score where this pilot has less than 250 hours total time, will be nominated "Best Novice Pilot". - 9.5 Medals and Diplomas must be purchased by the Organizer from FAI.